-What is the maximum safe level of PSTs in bivalve molluscs (shellfish)?
+What is the maximum safe level of PSP in bivalve molluscs (shellfish)?

-The Australian and New Zealand Food Standards Code (2017) define the maximum level of paralytic shellfish toxins (Saxitoxin equivalent) in bivalve molluscs equal to 0.8 mg/kg.
+The Australian and New Zealand Food Standards Code (2017) define the maximum level of paralytic shellfish poisons (Saxitoxin equivalent) in bivalve molluscs equal to 0.8 mg/kg.
 In a strict sense, this level is only applicable to shellfish that are harvested for sale but may provide a comparative measure where other seafood is tested.

-Does adherence to or comparison with ANZFSC maximum PST levels from testing in shellfish, crabs and fish guarantee their safety?
+Does adherence to or comparison with ANZFSC maximum PSP levels from testing in shellfish, crabs and fish guarantee their safety?

-Whilst adherence to, or comparison with, ANZFSC maximum PST levels may provide some higher confidence that crabs and fish, taken recreationally in the same area and at approximately the same date, could be fit for human consumption; these results received should be treated with caution and are indicative only.
+Whilst adherence to, or comparison with ANZFSC maximum PSP levels from previous testing, may provide a general indication that crabs and fish taken recreationally are most likely fit for human consumption; these results received should be treated with caution and are indicative only.

-Unfortunately, due to the cost of testing, the lengthy time to obtain test results, and the limited number of tests reasonably able to be performed (in combination with changing environmental conditions, including bloom emergence and persistence over-time), the patchy nature of algal blooms and mobility of crabs and fish, testing cannot fully guarantee the safety of every individual crab or fish caught for human consumption.
+Unfortunately, due to the cost of testing, the lengthy time to obtain test results, and the limited number of tests reasonably able to be performed (in combination with changing environmental conditions, including bloom emergence and persistence over-time), testing cannot fully guarantee the safety of every individual crab or fish caught for human consumption.